 The success of sport clubs is dependent on the dedication of several members.
-For this reason, it is required that each club have a President, Vice President, Treasurer, and SCC Representative (the SCC representative can also serve as another officer).
-Other officers recommended are secretary, community service, and alumni.
+For this reason, it is highly recommended that each club have several officers so that the president is not responsible for all club responsibilities.
+Each club is required to have a president and SCC representative (the SCC representative can also serve as another officer).
+Other officers recommended are vice president, treasurer, and secretary.